Policies & Disclosures

 are priced at such a point that students are expected to arrange their own

 Student records are kept in digital format and are retained by SVHS for a period of at least ten years.
-Transcripts are issued by SVHS upon the student's request when submitted by email to info@SVHS.co.
+Transcripts are issued by SVHS upon the student's request when submitted on the http://www.svhs.co/certificate.aspx web page.
 SVHS can provide oral or written confirmation of registration, enrollment, or degree status.